MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ie: For the BMG, I set it to 415 but it's better to confirm it by command "M83" then "G1 E100 F100" which extrudes 100mm of filament.

+  By terminal:
   - Remove your filament, the Capricorn/PTFE tube coming out of the extruder, introduce the filament into the extruder so that it comes out on the other side.
   - Measure before extruding 120mm of filament to make a mark.
   - Heat your nozzle to 190°C and run the previous command: "M83" then "G1 E100 F200"
   - At the end, measure your remainder up to the mark and do rule of three:

       LengthtoExtrude / LengthExtruded * Actuel_eStep (M92 E_old) = New_eStep (M92 E_new).
+  - Put a new value with command M92 Zxxx and memorize M500 or StoreSttings By menu:

   **Perform correct filament flow.**
   - This chapter is being written ...............